North Coast railway line, Queensland: Rockhampton services

 In 1903 the Rockhampton Mail began running 3 times per week, departing Brisbane at 10 pm and arriving at Rockhampton 4 pm the following day.
 The return services departed Rockhampton at noon, arriving at Brisbane at 6 am the following morning.
 The breakfast (and dinner for the southbound services) stop was at Bundaberg, and the trains averaged 64 km/h (40 mph).

 Foot-warmers were introduced for first class passengers as far as Bundaberg in 1911, and provided each winter until 1958.

 There were six Rockhampton Mail trains/week in 1914, reduced to 5 times per week in the 1930s.

 In 1938 a new series of passenger cars were introduced, known as Sunshine cars.

 The introduction of diesel locomotives in 1952 enabled the Brisbane-Rockhampton transit time to be reduced by 2.25 hours.
 Until then increases in steam locomotive power over time had been matched by increased train weight, meaning the transit time had not significantly changed for 50 years.

-When The Sunlander air-conditioned express train to Cairns was introduced in 1953, the Rocky Mail retained its wooden carriages, and a surcharge and booking restrictions deterred Rockhampton bound travelers from using the air-conditioned services.
+When The Sunlander air-conditioned express train to Cairns was introduced in 1953, the Rocky Mail retained its wooden carriages, and a surcharge and booking restrictions deterred Rockhampton bound travellers from using the air-conditioned services.
 Following the construction of further air-conditioned cars, the Capricornian replaced the Rockhampton Mail in 1970, taking 14.25 hours for the overnight trip and running 5 times per week.
 It was replaced by the Spirit of the Outback in 1993, which runs from Brisbane to Longreach, largely to cater for the 'rail cruising' tourism market.

 Following the electrification of the NCL to Rockhampton in 1988, a new intercity multiple unit train, the Spirit of Capricorn was introduced as a daytime service.
 With a maximum speed of 120 km/h, the transit time was reduced to 9 hours.

 The current daytime service is provided by Queensland's Electric Tilt Train, introduced in 1998 with a maximum service speed of 160 km/h, and a transit time of 7 hours and 30 minutes.